 The Toyota-borne technical has become a well-documented fixture of irregular conflicts across the Middle East and North Africa, and the ingenuity that goes into them is deeply impressive.
 In 2014, War on the Rocks noted that Libyan engineers in particular have managed to mount even the most mismatched weapons systems on their pickups, from a Soviet BMP-1 Armored Personnel Carrier to S-5 rocket pods that were originally designed for aircraft.

-But here's a question: Given that the Humvee was designed as a military-specific vechicle, does jury-rigging a 90mm cannon make it a technical, you know, technically?
+But here’s a question: Given that the Humvee was designed as a military-specific vehicle, does jury-rigging a 90mm cannon make it a technical, you know, technically?
 Feel free to leave your thoughts in the comment below.